AT&T Byron Nelson: Scottie Scheffler holds one-shot lead at halfway stage with Tyrrell Hatton seven back

 Tyrrell Hatton is the highest-placed Englishman at seven under - a share of 26th place - after a four-under 67 in round two which included four birdies and an eagle.

-Ireland's Seamus Power is also at seven under after five-under 66 that contained seven birdies.
+Ireland's Seamus Power is also at seven under after a five-under 66 that contained seven birdies.

 Overnight leader Seung-Yul Noh fell into a share of 14th on eight under following a three-over 74 - a day after tying the course record with an 11-under 60.